jakebrinkmann/learnings/docs/note-taking_Interviews.md

 # scores

-- [Y/N] I felt they had the skills we need
+- I felt they had the skills we need: [Y/N]
-- [Y/N] I felt they would be a team fit
+- I felt they would be a team fit: [Y/N]
-- [Y/N] I felt they wanted to work with us
+- I felt they wanted to work with us: [Y/N]